Sleepless-Development/sleepless_inventory_addons/itemCarry/itemCarry.md

 }
 ```

 - `item_name`: The name of the inventory item.
 This will be used as the key in the `CARRY_ITEMS` table.
+NOTE: CARRY ITEMS SHOULD NOT STACK
 - `animation_dictionary`: The name of the animation dictionary associated with the item.
 - `animation_flag?`: The animation flag value for the item.
 This determines the behavior of the item when carried.
 - `bone_id`: The bone ID on the player's character model where the prop will be attached.